pysys-test/pysys-test/README.rst

 	> pysys.py run

-To give a flavour for what's possible, here's a system test for checking the behaviour of a server application, which shows of the most common PySys methods:
+To give a flavour for what's possible, here's a system test for checking the behaviour of a server application called MyServer, which shows of the most common PySys methods.
+It checks that the server can be started and respond to basic HTTP requests:

 .. code-block:: python